languagetool-org/languagetool/trunk/JLanguageTool/README.txt

-LanguageTool, a proof-reading tool for English, German, Polish, French, Dutch, Slovenian, Russian, Romanian, Italian, Danish, and Catalan with initial support for Asturian, Belarusian, Breton, Chinese, Esperanto, Galician, Icelandic, Khmer, Lithuanian, Malayalam, Slovak, Spanish, Swedish, Tagalog, and Ukrainian
+LanguageTool, a proof-reading tool for English, German, Polish, French, Dutch, Russian, Italian, Danish and more languages (see http://www.languagetool.org/languages/ for a list)

 Copyright (C) 2005-2011 Daniel Naber (naber at danielnaber de) Version ###VERSION###, ###DATE###